nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 a [kind](https://kind.sigs.k8s.io/) cluster up and running to which a Porch instance running in Visual Studio Code can connect to and interact with. if you are not familiar with how porch works, it is highly recommended that you go through the [Starting with Porch tutorial](https://github.com/nephio-project/porch/tree/main/docs/tutorials/starting-with-porch) before going through this one.

-> **_NOTE:_**  The code itself can be run on a remote VM and we can use the [VSCode Remote SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) plugin to connect to it as our Dev environment.
+> **_NOTE:_**  As your Dev environment, you can run the code on a remote VM and use the [VSCode Remote SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) plugin to connect to it.

+### Extra steps for MacOS users
+The script the `make deployment-config-no-sa` target to generate the deployment files for porch.
+The scripts called by this make target use recent `bash` additions and expect the gnu version of the `sed` command.
+MacOS comes with `bash` 3.x.x by default and with a version of `sed` that is incompatible with gnu `sed`.

+1. Install `bash` 4.x.x or better of `bash` using homebrew, see [this this post for details](https://apple.stackexchange.com/questions/193411/update-bash-to-version-4-0-on-osx)
+2. Install `gsed` using homebrew, see [this post for details](https://stackoverflow.com/questions/4247068/sed-command-with-i-option-failing-on-mac-but-works-on-linux)
+3. `sudo ln -s /opt/homebrew/bin/gsed /opt/homebrew/bin/sed` create a soft link for `sed` from `gsed`
+4. Ensure that `/opt/homebrew/bin` is earlier in your path than `/bin` and `/usr/bin`

+> **_NOTE:_**  The changes above **permanently** change the `bash` version and `sed` for **all** applications and may cause side effects.
+You may wish to revert the changes (particularly the `sed-->gsed` soft link) when you complete your work on Porch.

 ## Setup the environment everything automatically